A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Conclusion

 \section{Conclusion}

 This paper presents a comprehensive survey of semantic role labeling (SRL) research over the past two decades, capturing its theoretical foundations, methodological advancements, and practical applications.
 We categorize SRL methodologies into four key perspectives: model architectures, syntax feature modeling, application scenarios, and multi-modal extensions.
 We also provide an overview of SRL benchmarks, evaluation metrics, and paradigm modeling approaches, highlighting the evolution of SRL across text, visual, and speech modalities.
 Furthermore, we explore the practical applications of SRL in various domains, emphasizing its significance in real-world tasks.
 Finally, we discuss the future directions of SRL research, particularly its integration with large language models (LLMs) and its potential impact on the NLP and multimodal landscape.
-These innovations are poised to reshape the NLP and multimodal landscape, enabling more sophisticated and versatile applications in real-world scenarios.
+Although LLMs have transformed the broader NLP landscape, SRL retains distinct and lasting value as a structured semantic layer that provides verifiable predicate-argument representations, supports downstream task reliability, and serves as a diagnostic tool for evaluating the semantic capabilities of foundation models.
+The most productive path forward lies in combining the representational power of LLMs with the structural precision of specialized SRL systems, enabling more robust and interpretable semantic understanding across diverse real-world applications.